openboy2012/DDModel/README.md

 ```

 ## Updates
+- 1.1 Code refactoring and add the feature about url change when http client runing.
-- 1.0 use the NSURLSession replace NSURLConnection
+- 1.0 Use the NSURLSession replace NSURLConnection

-- 0.4 add the db cache function
+- 0.4 Add the db cache function
-- 0.3 add the xml parser function
+- 0.3 Add the xml parser function
-- 0.2 add the function of check api business logic
+- 0.2 Add the function of check api business logic

 ## Requirements